robb-j/r0b-blog/content/post/embed-jsdoc-comments-in-an-eleventy-website-with-ts-morph.md

 **Work out the "hack" in eleventy.config.js** — I'm not sure how properly get the syntax highlighting to work without relying on the mutation of my `md` instance in there.

-**Configure the Watch Target** — there is only one entry-point here but with multiple you'll want too pass a glob pattern to `eleventyConfig.addWatchTarget` to make it reload when any of your source code changes.
+**Configure the Watch Target** — there is only one file in the API here but with multiple you'll want to pass a glob pattern to `eleventyConfig.addWatchTarget` to make it reload when any of your source code changes.

 ---